 If the Immigration Officer at the local office is not convinced that the I-94 record was issued in error, he or she may advise you to file a Form I-102, Application for Replacement/Initial Nonimmigrant Arrival/ Departure Document.
 This is why it is so important to take the time to check your I-94 information for accuracy as soon as it is available.
 A quick check can save you several hours of frustration later in your trip.

-If you have any questions about the Form I-94, or how to extend your stay, or have already overstayed, contact VisaPro Law Firm today for a FREE Immigration Consultation.
+If you have any questions about the I-94 Form, or how to extend your stay, or have already overstayed, contact VisaPro Law Firm today for a FREE Immigration Lawyer Consultation.
 We’ll analyze your scenario and recommend an effective strategy based on our attorneys’ near 100% success rate.

 What VisaPro Customers Are Saying